 After your child has prayed to ask Jesus to be part of his or her life, celebrate!!!
 He is now part of God’s family and will one day go to heaven.
 Make sure to share this with everyone at church, especially in CW Kids so we can celebrate too!

-If you have questions, please email Courtney Reed at email@example.com.
+If you have questions, please email Renae Marcus at firstname.lastname@example.org.